 Similar to the campaign to legalize medical marijuana in the state in 2018, Missouri residents could see several competing marijuana legalization measures on the state’s 2022 ballot.
 Fair Access Missouri, one of the groups working to qualify marijuana reform ballot measures, has submitted several initiatives, at least one of which would legalize adult use marijuana in the state.

-A new adult use legalization ballot measure has been submitted by a third group of proponents, Legal Missouri 2022.
+A new adult use legalization ballot measure has been submitted by Legal Missouri 2022, the same proponents behind the successful medical marijuana initiative in 2018.
 171,592 signatures are need to qualify each initiative by May 2022.

 After a 2020 medical marijuana measure was stripped from the ballot, advocates with Nebraskans for Medical Marijuana are once again working to legalize medical marijuana access in the state.
 In order to avoid violating the single-subject rule that derailed the 2020 effort, activists now plan to place two separate, complementary initiatives on the ballot for 2022.
 Nebraska lawmakers considered legislation to legalize medical marijuana access in 2021, but the bill was ultimately defeated.

 The campaign team has officially submitted language for the two measures to the secretary of state’s office, and expect approval by the end of the month.
 For each measure, advocates will need to collect 126,838 signatures by July 2022.

 A group of North Dakota activists are collecting signatures for a proposed adult use marijuana legalization initiative in 2022.
 The measure would allow adults to legally possess and purchase marijuana from retail outlets, as well as grow a limited number of marijuana plants at home for personal use.